nemo-cluster/bwcloud-migration/docs/index.md

 5. Run `openstack server list`.
 You should see your images or the images from your group project.
 Copy the ID of the image you want to download, e.g. `7fd1037e-b9fa-464b-9704-0dd60461d83a`.
-6. There should be a snapshot of this image you can download.
+6. Check if there is a snapshot for this image that you can download.
-To check that, use this ID to get the ID of the snapshot:
+To check this, use this ID to get the ID of the snapshot:
 ```bash
 $ openstack image list --shared | grep 7fd1037e-b9fa-464b-9704-0dd60461d83a
 | 3e51e17a-c04d-345a-8712-a13f3b8fb99b | 7fd1037e-b9fa-464b-9704-0dd60461d83a-snapshot-2022-03-11-19-40-06 | active |